getslash/slash/doc/plugins.rst

 --------------

 As mentioned above, the Plugin Manager provides API to activate (or deacativate) and install (or uninstall) plugins.
-Additionally, it provides access to instances of registered plugins by their name via :func:`slash.plugins.manager.get_plugin <slash.plugins.PluginManager.get_plugin>`.
+Additionally, it provides access to instances of registered plugins by their name via :func:`slash.plugins.manager.get_plugin <slash.plugins.plugin_manager.PluginManager.get_plugin>`.
 This could be used to access plugin attributes whose modification (e.g. by fixtures) can alter the plugin's behavior.

 ..
 LocalWords:  plugins Plugin plugin inheritence